Paramount High School: Reconstruction

 On 2008, Paramount High School has Renovations, Modernizations, and New Constructions.
 The $72 Million high school program includes a new athletic stadium, field house, mini gym, academic/science classroom building, and library/media center.
 The first phrase of program scheduled for construction is the athletic stadium and field house.
 The project incorporates solar power into all new buildings.

 The site was completed in 2010.

 Athletics

-The Paramount Pirates play in the San Gabriel Valley League against Lynwood, Downey, Warren, Dominguez and Gahr.
+The Paramount Pirates are in the Suburban Valley Conference, along with 20 other schools such as Downey, Bellflower, Whittier and Pioneer.
 The Paramount boys' soccer team was 2010 Division III and State Regional Division I CIF champions.
 The Paramount boys' soccer team won CIF for 3 consecutive years (2010, 2011, 2012) thus given the nickname, the 3-peat champs.
 In 2012, they also won State Regional Champions.
 The Paramount wrestling team was 2011 Division VI CIF runner-up.
 In 2012, the Paramount boys varsity tennis won the first ever 4-peat in tennis.
 The recent years that tennis has won league, was in 2009, 2010, 2011, and 2012.
 The Pirates have also won CIF state for boys soccer in 2017.